aakanksha023/EVAN/README.md

-# Forecasting the evolution of Vancouver's Business landscape
+# Forecasting the evolution of Vancouver's business landscape

 `Evolving Vancouver Project`